In America, Most Republicans Think Colleges Are Bad for the Country

 Re: (Score:2)

-SJW/Antifa backlash (Score:3, Interesting)
+SJW/Antifa backlash (Score:5, Insightful)

 This sudden decline in opinion isn't the result of some new strain of anti-intellectualism, as some Democrats will no doubt suggest, but rather the perception that modern universities have become hotbeds of SJW, "Antifa," and anti-capitalist ideology.
 That's why the disapproval numbers are particularly high among those with higher incomes (who HATE anti-capitalists).